José Torres (boxer): Later years

 In 2007, Torres announced his decision to move back to his hometown of Ponce, Puerto Rico and concentrate on writing books and articles related to sports and history.
 On August 6, 2008, Torres received a recognition for his military career.

 Death and legacy

-Torres died in the morning of January 19, 2009, of a heart attack at his home in Ponce, Puerto Rico.
-There are plans to move his remains to the Panteón Nacional Román Baldorioty de Castro, a national pantheon and museum, in Ponce, Puerto Rico.
+Torres died in the morning of January 19, 2009, of a heart attack at his home in Ponce.
+There are plans to move his remains to the Panteón Nacional Román Baldorioty de Castro, a national pantheon (and cemetery) and museum, in Ponce, Puerto Rico.
 He is also recognized at Ponce's Parque de los Ponceños Ilustres in the area of sports.
-During his life Torres was the subject of two documentaries by famed Japanese film director Hiroshi Teshigahara.
+During his life, Torres was the subject of two documentaries by famed Japanese film director, Hiroshi Teshigahara.